- Scientific name: Pleuronectes platessa

 - Description: Right eyed flatfish.
 Colour is usually brownish but can be greyish or greenish to blend in with surroundings.
 Skin is fairly smooth with small scales and speckled with noticeable orange dots.
 Has a distinctive ridge of four to seven distinctive bony bumps running across back of head.
 Underside is white.

-Plaice are generally caught between March and September by the shore angler as they spend the winter in deeper water out at sea where they spawn.
-During these warmer months plaice tend to be more active at night, burrowing under sand and mud and staying fairly stationary during the day, although when in deeper water, or when just returned from spawning, they will feed through the day.
-Plaice are often found in estuaries and can survive quite a low salinity content of water, although not to the same extent as flounder and they will not travel up rivers in the same way that flounder do.
+Plaice are most commonly caught by shore anglers between March and September as they spend the colder winter months in deeper water far out at sea where they spawn.
+When the sea temperature begins to warm up in the spring plaice move into shallower inshore water and within range of the shore angler.
+The first plaice to arrive are often skinny and undernourished, having spent the winter in cold, deep water and fed little.
+These early season fish can be keen to take a bait and will feed at all times on a wide variety of food sources.
+As the summer goes on plaice will fatten up and become more selective about the sources of food they take.
+Eventually once the autumn begins plaice will make their way back to offshore waters and prepare to spawn over the winter, repeating the migratory process.
+During the spring and summer months plaice are often found in estuaries and can survive quite a low salinity content of water, although not to the same extent as flounder and they will not travel up rivers in the same way that flounder do.
 Being a flatfish plaice prefer sandy or muddy seabeds, but they can also be found in small sandy patches between mixed and rocky ground.

 Commercial Value and Reputation as a Table Fish